 Mind is leagues ahead of unregulated smart drug powders.
 The catch?
 Quality costs more.

-Get yours on Amazon or use coupon code URBAN for 15% off your first order on their website:
+Use the exclusive coupon code URBAN for 15% off your order here.

 “Evidence that nicotine can produce beneficial effects on some cognitive functions has become firmer and there can now be little doubt that some such effects do occur…”Nicotine psychopharmacology: addiction, cognition and neuroadaptation